Guides

 What is the most valuable crop in Garden Horizons?

-Rare or event-exclusive crops combined with uncommon mutations typically represent the highest trade value.
-Exact rankings shift with each update and event cycle, so check current community trade channels before a major transaction.
+Rare or event-exclusive crops with useful mutations usually sit at the top of the value list.
+Exact rankings shift with each update and event cycle, so verify live offers before a major trade.

 Are mutated crops always worth more in Garden Horizons?